For the very latest in photographs browse our Challenger Canada Photo Sets

 The Canadian Owners and Pilots Association profiled members of the ICOA in the monthly COPA / Canadian Flight publication.
 We've mixed a few of those with some bios from Challenger News to let you Meet A Challenger Owner.

 The Canadian Chapter of the ICOA, is under the able leadership of Major (Ret.)
-Claude Roy of the Canadian Air Force.
-With hundreds of names on the membership roster this chapter is the most active worldwide.
-Two major fly-ins are held each year - the Challenger Winter Rendezvous, between Ottawa and Montreal, and the Western Challenger Rendezvous in the summer near Edmonton.
+Claude Roy of the Royal Canadian Air Force.
+This chapter is the most active worldwide.
+Four major fly-in/drive-in events are held each year - the Challenger Winter Rendezvous, between Ottawa and Montreal, and in the summer the Challenger Canada Open House north of Toronto, the Western Challenger Rendezvous near Edmonton, and the East Coast Challenger Rendezvous near Greenwood, NS.
 As well, birds-of-a-feather flockings happen frequently across the country.

 The Maurice Vinet Memorial Award was founded by National Ultralight Inc in 2001 to honour the late Maurice Vinet who passed away from cancer in 2000.
 Maurice's company Puddlejumper Floats opened up new realms of pleasure for Challenger owners worldwide and is now run by his son Patrick Vinet.
 The Vinet Award is presented to a Challenger pilot who exemplifies Maurice's passion for flight.
-The 2011 Award was presented to Bernie and Shelley Rector of East Coast Ultralight in Nova Scotia who have made a major contribution to furthering ultralight aviation on the east coast.
+The 2013 Award was presented to Bill Bryan of Markham, ON who for many years has given his full time and attention to the Challenger community.
+Bill is an instructor, builder, inspector and passionate flyer.

 The Dave Allan Memorial Award was founded by National Ultralight Inc in 2007 to be given each year to a member of the Challenger community who has made a substantial contribution of a technical nature.
 Dave Allan passed away from cancer in 2006.
 Dave was an extremely talented and knowledgeable Challenger builder and inspector.
 He gave freely of his time to owners across Canada who called for advice and he welcomed visitors to his workshop.
-The 2011 Award was presented to Bob Robertson, owner of Light Engine Services in British Columbia.
-In addition to great products and services Bob also contributes to safety by sharing his extensive knowledge with others.
+The 2013 Award was presented to the Challenger Team at Quad City Ultralight Aircraft Corp in Moline, IL.
+Quad City has produced not just the most popular ultralight in Canada but one of the most popular and long lasting in the world.

 Write the following down on your calendar